orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Similarly: unresolved pointers, cut off/short, pending, waiting for ..
 	- [ ] 'Unintended'/'Unrealized' effects realized? / Resources one didn't know one is consuming etc... (unknowns)

-The concept is never really direct execution, and if it is, that's often more like ignorance.
-Basically, arbitrary lazyness.
-Like this we basically rephrase "output" or "halting" as "what if we assume it halts here".
-Inaccessible, ..., Ignorant ones turn into the inability to ask that question.

 @see "What if this wasn't the case?" https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=%22What%20if%20this%20wasn%27t%20the%20case%3F%22